 Colors appear more vivid when they are close, so bright greens in the foreground can add depth.

 To be honest, I'm very wary of this bright green.
 I've used it successfully in two small paintings, yet I've used up most of the tube.
 That should give you an idea of how many failures it has caused.
-I keep it locked away, along with the cad yellow deep, in my palette box where it's hard to get to.
+I keep it hidden (along with the cadmium yellow deep) at the back of my palette box where it's hard to get to.

 Transform the Color Scheme

 The landscape eventually provides its own solution to the green problem.
 As the summer wears on, grass grows and seed heads form.
 Summer drought brings relief in the form of oranges and pale browns, and you can eliminate green entirely from the painting yet still create something that's true to life.

 Avoiding green altogether sets a tone that's evocative of late summer.

 Of course, you don't have to wait for this to happen naturally—you can simply alter your photos of green landscapes so that they are easier to paint.

 Filters that remove any traces of green can be applied to a reference photo in most image editing software; however, this is a technique that's best suited for use in the studio.
 Trying to work from photos on your phone while on location doesn't make much sense to me.

 I've found that when you start altering landscapes in the studio to reduce the green chroma, you'll gain enough experience to be able to do it on the fly while painting on location.

 Change Color Palette with the Season